Hexagram 18 · ䷑

 Tolerating what the father spoiled eventually leads to regret.

-Setting right what his father spoiled.
+Setting right what has been spoiled by the father.
 One meets with praise.

 Small Image